chen-assert/cccbd_web/Document/draft.md

         }
 ```

-4.1.2.3 functions that has no parameters, and only request for database information.
+####4.1.2.2 Functions that has no parameters, and only request for database information.

 In order to get many list. we send request to url and return a list that contains all the objects satisfy the constraints. ![Screen Shot 2019-04-25 at 10.03.59 AM](src/Screen Shot 2019-04-25 at 10.03.59 AM.png)

 ![Screen Shot 2019-04-24 at 11.18.07 PM](src/Screen Shot 2019-04-24 at 11.18.07 PM.png)

-Get products lists.
+* Get products lists.

 ![Screen Shot 2019-04-25 at 9.55.55 AM](src/Screen Shot 2019-04-25 at 9.55.55 AM.png)

-Get account lists.
+* Get account lists.

 ![Screen Shot 2019-04-25 at 9.56.04 AM](src/Screen Shot 2019-04-25 at 9.56.04 AM.png)

-get all claims.
+* Get all claims.

 ![Screen Shot 2019-04-25 at 9.56.42 AM](src/Screen Shot 2019-04-25 at 9.56.42 AM.png)

-above functions are get lists.
+Above functions are get lists.
 And almost same jquery code.

-following is dynamic generate options to offer customer to select your policy in create a new claim.
+Following is dynamic generate options to offer customer to select your policy in create a new claim.

 ```javascript
  function addOptions(selector) {